How to eject CD/DVD tray from command line on Linux

 "Eject allows you to eject removable media (typically a CD-ROM, a floppy disk, a tape, or a JAZ or ZIP disk) under software control.
 The command can also control some multi-disc CD-ROM changers, the auto-eject feature supported by some devices, and the closing of the disc tray of some CD-ROM drives."

-To perform the operation, simply run the following command:
+To operate, simply run the following command:

 eject